Ana Pozzi Harris

 Subject Matter Expert.
 ARTS 1100 Art Appreciation eCore.
 Contracted to revise and develop materials for this course.
 Fall 2023.

 eCore New Faculty Mentor.
-Shavecca Snead, Albany State University.
+Contract.
+Mentee: Shavecca Snead, Albany State University.
 Fall 2022.

 Subject Matter Expert.
 ARTS 1100 Art Appreciation eCore.
 Contracted to develop new teaching materials for this course.
 December 2021.